cdmx-in/wappler_ac_ag_grid/README.md

 **Delete Action Button Class**
 Specify the CSS class for styling the Delete Action button.
 Specify the CSS class for styling the icon of the Delete Action button.

+# Action Attributes

+**Load**
+- Mainly to be used in conjunction with "No Auto Load" enabled so that you can load only when certain conditions are met.
+- Use Case: Used when you're awaiting the population of specific elements or data before loading the grid.
+It's also useful for refreshing the grid intentionally.

+**Reload** (Beta)
+- To be used in conjunction with "No Auto Load" being enabled
+- This performs a transactional update of the client-side data in the grid after comparing the existing and updated datasets
+- To use this: Enable "No Auto Load", On Edit or update actions, perform an SC load, On Success of SC load perform the AG Grid Module Reload Action.

 ## License